psliwa/fluent-traversable/README.md

 ## Puppet

-Puppet is a very small (less than 100 lines of code) class, but it is very powerful.
+Puppet is a very small (less than 100 lines of code) class, but it is also very powerful.
 We have used Puppet already in [FluentTraversable](#fluent) section.
 What is a Puppet?
 Thanks to Puppet you can "record" some behaviour and execute this behaviour multiple times on various objects.